OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • You should call Customer Service at 913-573-9190.

-• What are your tree trimming procedures?
+• What is your tree trimming policy?

 • There are tree limbs on my line.
 Will you trim them?

-• For the Board of Public Utilities’ emergency tree trimming procedures, please click here.
+• For the Board of Public Utilities emergency tree trimming procedures, please click here.

 • Who do I call to make sure that it is safe to dig on my property?